Energy Propagation in Scattering Convolution Networks Can Be Arbitrarily Slow: Slow Scattering Propagation

 Since $\widetilde{\Psi}$ is finite, there exists $M=M(\varepsilon) \in \N$ with $\widetilde{\Psi} \subset \Psi_{M}$.
 Thus, for all $m \geq M$,

 which concludes the second part of the theorem. \end{proof}

-In our main application of the latter theorem (concerning scattering with wavelets, see Section \ref{sec: Scattering with wavelets}), the matrices $(A_m)_{m \in \N}$ are generated by a single expansive matrix, which immediately implies that condition (i) from Theorem \ref{thm: slow propagation if filters are dilation invariant} is fulfilled.
-Given its importance and simplicity, we conclude this section by explicitly \mbox{(re-)stating} our main negative findings for this particular instance of our assumptions, which is much easier to verify than the assumptions of Theorem \ref{thm: Arbitrarily slow convergence of W_N}.
+In our main application - concerning the wavelet scattering transform; see Section \ref{sec: Scattering with wavelets} - of the previous theorem, the matrices $(A_m)_{m \in \N}$ are generated by a single expansive matrix immediately implying that condition (i) from Theorem \ref{thm: slow propagation if filters are dilation invariant} is fulfilled.
+We conclude this section by explicitly \mbox{(re-)stating} our main negative findings for this particular instance of our assumptions, which is much easier to verify than the assumptions of Theorem \ref{thm: Arbitrarily slow convergence of W_N}.

 \begin{corollary} Let $A \in \GL_d(\R)$ be such that $\sigma_{\min}(A)>1$.
 If $\Psi_{m} \subseteq \Psi_{m+1}$ holds for all $m \in \N$, where $\Psi_m:=D_{A^{-m}}^1\Psi$, then $\Psi_\infty:=\bigcup_{m \in \N} \Psi_m$ is a semi-discrete Parseval frame.
 Moreover, for all $f \in L^2(\R^d)$, $k \in \N$,